Capital Project

 Parts 1-3

-Part 1 involves constructing a roundabout at Market Street and Reynoldsburg-New Albany Road, requiring utility work starting in mid-February and continuing intermittently until the school year ends.
-Once schools are on summer break, Reynoldsburg-New Albany Road will fully close until August 17, 2025, to expedite construction.
+Part 1 involved constructing a roundabout at Market Street and Reynoldsburg-New Albany Road, requiring utility work from mid-February 2025 to the end of that school year.

-Part 3 focuses on reconfiguring the Main Street and Third Street intersection to prioritize Third Street as the primary route to US-62, with minor construction beginning in February, including new parking spaces, curbing, and a shared-use path.
-More significant work on US-62 is planned for fall 2025.
+Part 3 focused on reconfiguring the Main Street and Third Street intersection to prioritize Third Street as the primary route to US-62, with minor construction beginning in February 2025, including new parking spaces, curbing, and a shared-use path.
+More significant work on US-62 was completed in late fall 2025.

 Frequently Asked Questions